ELT Glossary

 jigsaw reading – an activity in which learners are given different parts of a text to read, generally followed by an information share for them to learn about the different parts

-KET – Key English Test – a Cambridge exam aimed at Level A2 of the CEF
+KET – Key English Test – a Cambridge exam aimed at Level A2 of the CEFR

 key word transformation – an activity in which students must read a sentence then complete a gapped second sentence using a given word so that it has a similar meaning to the first